samsung-cnct/cluster-manager-api/docs/api-generated/api.md

 <a name="cluster_manager_api.CreateClusterVMWareSpec.VMWareMachineSpec"></a>

 ### CreateClusterVMWareSpec.VMWareMachineSpec
-The credentials to use for creating the cluster
+The specification for a specific node

 | Field | Type | Label | Description |